+Play Next

-Play Next Description: This command causes the specified vid playback at the completion of the curren playing, the queued transition to the spe file is currently looping, the seamless tra- loop point.
-Playback stops when the er nt activity.
-If a video is currently ecified file will be seamless.
-If a ansition will occur at the next Command bytes: nnnnnPN or " <filename>"PN</filename> Parameters: nnnnn is the ASCII file number betwee <filename> is an ASCII file name surro</filename> Message Response: R Example: Play File 1: Play File 2 when File 1 is complete: 1PL 2PN
+Description: This command causes the specified video file to be "queued" for playback at the completion of the current activity.
+If a video is currently playing, the queued transition to the specified file will be seamless.
+If a file is currently looping, the seamless transition will occur at the next loop point.
+Playback stops when the end of this video file is reached.

+Command bytes: nnnnnPN or "<filename>"PN

+Example: Play File 1: 1PL

+Play File 2 when File 1 is complete: 2PN